shahirun-x/medicinal-plant-ai/README.md

 This is a full-stack web application that uses a deep learning pipeline to identify medicinal plants from user-uploaded images.
 It provides a rich profile of the plant, including medicinal uses, an interactive location heatmap, and a crowdsourcing feature for users to contribute new sightings.

-This project fulfills all objectives outlined in the original research document, including image segmentation, classification [cite: 572][cite_start], and crowdsourced geotagging.
+This project fulfills all objectives outlined in the original research document, including image segmentation, classification, and crowdsourced geotagging.

 ---